Rhine Falls: impressive waterfall in Switzerland, surrounded by nature and green mountains

 Activities

-Switzerland may be small.
-But don’t let that fool you.
+Switzerland may be small, but don’t be fooled.
 There’s more than enough to see and do for several weeks.
-Of course, not everyone has this amount of time available to just travel around.
+Of course, not everyone has that much time to travel freely for weeks on end.

-Also, if you have more than four days available and see an itinerary you like, you can easily stretch it out by spending an extra night at some of the places.
+And if you have more than four days to spare and see an itinerary that you like, feel free to extend it by spending an extra night in some places.

 1. Itinerary across the Alps to the Italian south in Ticino including two scenic train rides